wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-sharepoint-plan-sharepoint/includes/introduction.md

 ## Information protection

-Microsoft 365 services such as Data Loss Protection, Cloud App Security, and Advanced Threat Protection provide additional methods for keeping your SharePoint data safe and allowing for secure collaboration with other users in your organization and with guests.
+Microsoft 365 services such as Data Loss Protection, Cloud App Security, and Microsoft Defender for Office 365 provide additional methods for keeping your SharePoint data safe and allowing for secure collaboration with other users in your organization and with guests.

 ## Learn more